-Garfield County Public Library District is seeking an experienced, enthusiastic, energetic, and versatile Youth Services Coordinator for the New Castle Branch Library.
+Garfield County Public Library District (GCPLD) loves involving children and teenagers in our reading programs along with many other activities, making it fun and easy for them to learn.
+GCPLD is seeking an enthusiastic, energetic, and versatile Youth Services Coordinator for the Carbondale Branch Library.

-This position is responsible for: providing library services and resources to all users, children through adult; planning, promoting, and implementing youth services programs, assisting with the design and implementation of the Summer Reading Program, conducting storytime, performing outreach activities, and collection development.
+This position reports to the branch manager and is responsible for: engaging in activities that promote early literacy for children and their caretakers; providing high quality library services and resources to all users, children through adult; planning, promoting, and implementing youth services programs, assisting with the design and implementation of the Summer Reading Program, conducting storytime, performing outreach activities and collection development.

-Previous experience with children age 0-10 and teens is required.
-A Bachelor’s degree in a related field and previous library experience is preferred.
-Associate's degree in Early Childhood Education or related field combined with library experience, or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for the position is required.
+Previous experience with children ages 0-10 and teens is required.
+A Bachelor's degree in a related field and previous library experience is preferred.
+An Associate's degree in Early Childhood Education or related field combined with library experience, or equivalent combination of education, training, and professional experience which provides the requisite knowledge, skills and abilities for the position is required.

 Garfield County encompasses a geographical area of almost 3,000 square miles of which approximately 60% is federal public lands, and the furthest towns are 60 miles apart from each other.
 The population density is 19 people per square mile.

 Our communities are located in beautiful valleys surrounded by high mountain desert, snowy Rocky Mountains, and several amazing tributaries of the Colorado River.
 A big reason people choose to live in Garfield County is the abundance of outdoor activities, including biking, skiing, soaking in hot springs, fishing, camping, and more.